doctor-rd/TempleOS/redseafs/README.md

 Clone the repo, move `isoc-mount` and `isoc.py` to `/usr/bin`, `chmod +x`.

-On a Debian/Ubuntu system: `sudo apt install fuse; sudo apt install python-pip; sudo pip install fusepy`
+On a Debian/Ubuntu system: `sudo apt install fuse; sudo apt install python3-pip; sudo pip install fusepy`

 NOTE: This will install fusepy globally, if that's not what you want... then you probably don't need instructions anyway :P